Thairo Estrada Preview, Player Props: Giants vs. Cubs

 Thairo Estrada At The Plate

-- Estrada has 110 hits to go with a slugging percentage of .420, both of which are tops among San Francisco hitters this season.
+- Estrada has 110 hits to go with a slugging percentage of .415, both of which are best among San Francisco hitters this season.

-- He ranks 29th in batting average, 87th in on base percentage, and 93rd in slugging among the qualified hitters in MLB.
+- Among the qualified batters in baseball, he ranks 32nd in batting average, 94th in on-base percentage, and 96th in slugging.

-- Estrada will look to extend his eight-game hitting streak.
-He's batting .333 over the course of his last games.

-- Estrada has driven home a run in 32 games this season (33.7%), including more than one RBI in 6.3% of his games and producing three or more of his team's runs on two occasions..
+- Estrada has had at least one RBI in 33.3% of his games this season (32 of 96), with two or more RBI six times (6.3%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.